Subhashpadamata/100-DAYS-OF-RTL/README.md

 HELLO VLSI ENTHUSIASTS, WELCOME TO MY 100DAYSOFRTL REPO

-My Name is Subhash padamata, I mostly use Xilinx VIVADO Design Suite for the simulation of RTL Codes.
+My Name is Subhash padamata, I mostly use Xilinx VIVADO and Modelsim for the simulation of RTL Codes.
+For verification i used Questasim and Synopsys VCS for System verilog (SV) and Universal Verification Methodology (UVM).

 <hr>

 <h2>Here is the list of Day wise RTL Codes:</h2>